AVGVSTVS96/react-shiki/package/README.md

 ### Handling Inline Code

+`react-markdown` prior to `9.0.0` used to expose the `inline` prop on `code` components to help determine if code is inline.
+This functionality was removed in `9.0.0`.

 For your convenience, `react-shiki` exports a couple functions to help determine if code is inline.

-> [!NOTE]
-> `react-markdown` pre `9.0.0` used to expose the `inline` prop on `code` components to help determine if code is inline.
-This functionality was removed in `9.0.0`, so I built these solutions for my own use and thought it would be helpful to export them.

 **Method 1: Using the `isInlineCode` helper:**